speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Memory Management.md

 ## Example: The Intel IA-32 Architecture

-- Supports both segmentation and segmentation with paging
+- Supports both `segmentation` and `segmentation with paging`
   - Each segment can be 4 GB (4*10<sup>9</sup> Bytes)
   - Up to 16 K segments per process
   - Logical address space of a process is divided into two partitions
-    - First partition of up to 8 K segments are private to process (kept in local  descriptor table (LDT))
+    - First partition of up to 8 K segments are private to process (kept in **local  descriptor table (LDT)**)
-    - Second partition of up to 8K segments shared among all processes (kept  in global descriptor table (GDT))
+    - Second partition of up to 8K segments shared among all processes (kept  in **global descriptor table (GDT)**)
-    - Each entry in LDT & GDT consists of an 8-byte segment descriptor with  detailed information about a particular segment including base location  and limit of a segment
+    - Each entry in LDT & GDT consists of an 8-byte segment descriptor with  detailed information about a particular segment including <span style="color:red">base location  and limit of a segment</span>